elastic/detection-rules/hunting/llm/docs/aws_bedrock_ignore_previous_prompt_detection.md

 ## Metadata

 - **Author:** Elastic
-- **Description:** This analytic flags multiple instances of LLM vulnerability to malicious user interaction, helping to maintain ethical guidelines and compliance standards.
+- **Description:** This analytic flags multiple instances where large language models (LLMs) are vulnerable to malicious user interactions designed to bypass previous prompts.
+This can lead to the generation of inappropriate or harmful content, resulting in direct LLM prompt injection.
 - **UUID:** `131e5887-463a-46a1-a44e-b96361bc6cbc`
 - **Integration:** [aws_bedrock.invocation](https://docs.elastic.co/integrations/aws_bedrock)
 - **Language:** `[ES|QL]`